James Wagstaff {2789}

 Robert was admitted to the Royal Hospital at Chelsea as a Pensioner and discharged on the 13th day of May 1817, from the Rifle Brigade, then commanded by Sir David Davidson.
 He served as a Soldier for a period of six years and five months per Elizabeth's Land Grant Petition letter (4 yrs, 10 mths per his military record) and was discharged as a result of a gunshot wound in the neck received at the Battle of New Orleans.
 He had a pension of sixpence per day.

-Robert arrived in Canada in May 1834 and took up residency in Toronto in December of that same year.
-He would later fight in the Rebellion at York in 1837.
+Robert arrived in Canada in May 1837 and took up residency in Toronto in December of that same year.
+He would later fight in the Rebellion at York in December 1837.
 It appears as though his wife Elizabeth did not join him until after the birth of their 6th child Matilda.
 Robert was induced to come to Canada on the assurance of receiving a Grant of the Waste Lands of the Crown but on applying he was informed that new regulations had been adopted which excluded him from obtaining a Grant.
+Upon inspection of the actual land grant petition as made by Robert in 1840; it appears that the waste lands (200 acres) that was alotted for Robert had in fact been given to, and settled by, William Wager back in 1818.

 At his death he left his wife Elizabeth with five children, two of which were under the age of three.
 She was left in a most dire state with virtually no income to support her children.
-Elizabeth petitioned the Crown for a Grant of land in December, 1843.
+Elizabeth petitioned the Crown for a Grant of land in December 1843.
 Her appeal for assistance was declined.
-A little less than a year after Robert's death, Elizabeth married Robert Reid on July 29, 1844 in St. James Cathedral in Toronto.
+A little less than a year after Robert's death, Elizabeth married Robert Reid on July 29, 1844 in St. James Cathedral in Toronto along with his young children, Matilda and William who had both pre-deceased Robert.
+Neither Robert, Matilda or William have a grave marker and the exact location of their final resting place is not known.

 Robert's original wound (neck) was sustained on January 8, 1815 in the battle of New Orleans.